 - multiple-answer questions

 - email capture field

-GetSiteControl survey forms are highly customizable, so you always can create a unique questionnaire that will suit your site perfectly.
-Using advanced behavior and targeting options you can make sure your feedback survey will reach the right audience at the right moment.
+Getsitecontrol survey forms are highly customizable, so you always can create a unique questionnaire that will suit your site perfectly.
+Using advanced triggers and various targeting options you can make sure your feedback survey will reach the right audience at the right moment.